About Us

 -Responsive Feeding Therapy: The Foundational Series, Responsive Feeding PRO

-Celise is our registered dietitian with the Responsive Feeding Program of BC, and is registered with the college of dietitians of BC.
+Celise is registered with the college of dietitians of BC.
 Celise earned her Bachelor of Science degree in Food Nutrition and Health from the University of British Columbia and has been serving as a pediatric dietitian at BC Children’s Hospital since 2017.
 Throughout her tenure, she has undertaken diverse roles, honing her skills in assessing and treating pediatric nutrition and feeding challenges, including selective eating, sensory sensitivities, food aversions, and feeding tube dependence.
 Her compassionate approach emphasizes building trust and confidence in children as they explore new foods and eating experiences.

 Celise collaborates closely with families, caregivers, and multidisciplinary teams to